dhis2/dhis2-docs-implementation/content/chis_implementation/06_governance_sustainability.md

 ### Maintaining CHIS Quality

 CHIS quality is essential and the determinants are similar to those already described for sustainability -technical, organizational, and behavioral factors that convert CHIS functions into the key outputs in the form of quality data that is regularly used so as to improve health system performance.
-(PRISM framework[^11])
+(PRISM framework^[MEASURE Evaluation, “PRISM: Performance of Routine Information System Management Framework,” [http://www.cpc.unc.edu/measure/tools/monitoring-evaluation-systems/prism](http://www.cpc.unc.edu/measure/tools/monitoring-evaluation-systems/prism)])

 #### Technical Determinants